 With regard to the outlook, Japan's economy is likely to continue its moderate expansion.
 Through fiscal 2018, domestic demand is likely to follow an uptrend, with a virtuous cycle from income to spending being maintained in both the corporate and household sectors, on the back of highly accommodative financial conditions and fiscal spending through the government's large-scale stimulus measures.
 Business fixed investment is likely to continue increasing moderately, supported by accommodative financial conditions, heightened growth expectations, and increases in Olympic Games-related investment, as well as in labor-saving investment to address the labor shortage.
 Private consumption is also expected to follow a moderate increasing trend as the employment and income situation continues to improve.
-Public investment is projected to increase through fiscal 2017, due mainly to the positive effects resulting from a set of stimulus measures, and thereafter remain at a relatively high level with Olympic Games-related demand.
-Meanwhile, the growth rates of overseas economies are expected to increase moderately as advanced economies continue growing steadily and a recovery in emerging economies takes hold on the back of the steady growth in advanced economies and the effects of policy measures taken by emerging economies.
-Exports are expected to continue their moderate increasing trend on the back of such an improvement in overseas economies.
+Public investment is projected to increase in fiscal 2017, due mainly to the positive effects resulting from a set of stimulus measures; in fiscal 2018, although it is likely to start declining with such positive effects diminishing, it is expected to maintain its relatively high level with Olympic Games-related demand.
+Meanwhile, overseas economies are expected to continue growing at a moderate pace as advanced economies keep growing steadily and a recovery in emerging economies takes hold on the back of the steady growth in advanced economies and the effects of policy measures taken by emerging economies.
+Exports are expected to continue their moderate increasing trend on the back of such growth in overseas economies.

 In fiscal 2019, Japan's economy is expected to continue expanding, supported by external demand, although the growth pace is projected to decelerate due to a slowdown in domestic demand.
-Specifically, business fixed investment is likely to decelerate, mainly reflecting cyclical adjustments in capital stock after the prolonged economic expansion, as well as Olympic Games-related demand peaking out; household spending is likely to turn to a decline in the second half of the fiscal year due to the effects of the scheduled consumption tax hike.3 Nevertheless, the increase in exports on the back of the growth in overseas economies is expected to underpin the economy.
+Specifically, business fixed investment is likely to decelerate, mainly reflecting cyclical adjustments in capital stock after the prolonged economic expansion, as well as Olympic Games-related demand peaking out; household spending is likely to turn to a decline in the second half of the fiscal year due to the effects of the scheduled consumption tax hike.
+Nevertheless, the increase in exports on the back of the growth in overseas economies is expected to underpin the economy.

-Reflecting this outlook, Japan's economy is likely to continue growing at a pace above its potential, mainly through fiscal 2018.4 Comparing the current projections with the previous ones, the projected growth rates are somewhat higher.
+Reflecting this outlook, Japan's economy is likely to continue growing at a pace above its potential, mainly through fiscal 2018.
+4 Comparing the current projections with the previous ones, the projected growth rates are more or less unchanged.